heathhenley/RhodyCarCounter/README.md

 worker) - I kept it in the requirements-all.txt file.

 ## Frontend
-WIP!
-Going to use the API described above to show the data
+It's a work in progress (https://heathhenley.github.io/RhodyCarCounter/) Going to use the API described above to fetch the data and show it using react.